peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.mat4transformVec3(mat, v, vy, vz) <a id='H3DU.Math.mat4transformVec3'></a>

-Transforms a 3-element vector with the first three rows of a 4x4 matrix and returns the transformed vector.
+Transforms a 3-element vector with the first three rows of a 4x4 matrix (in column-major order) and returns the transformed vector.
 This method assumes the matrix describes an affine transformation, without perspective.